Sunday, May 19, 2024

 שנח-מוח ("year of death", vs 1) This passage begins with an ominous wording: "The year of death."
 This will set up the contrast for the living Lord.
 Someone asked in the comments if this word order was significant.
 Perhaps I make too much of it, but it further adds to the contrast: Death of earthly king.
 Life of eternal king.
 A nice connection to the Gospel passage paired with this, John 3:16

-Also interesting to consider in 2021, given that we have lived through a year of death!
+Also interesting to consider in how, if we look at the news, just about every year could be interpreted as a year of death!

 המלך ("king", vs 1 and vs 5) Whether the people cried to return to their fleshpots in Egypt or called on Samuel to anoint a king, the question for Israel is always: Who is your king?
 The king on the "so-called" throne has died but the living Lord abides.
 This is a king who is worshiped by eternal messengers